-LEAD AND COPPER MONITORING Latest Date(s) Collected 90 TH percentile Action Level MCLG # of sites sampled # of sites above Action Level Possible Source of Contamination Lead (ppm) 6/26/2017 0.0018mg/L 0.015mg/L 0 30 0 Corrosion of household plumbing systems; erosion of natural deposits Copper (ppm) 6/26/2017 0.258mg/L 1.3mg/L 1.3 30 0 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives
+LEAD AND COPPER MONITORING Latest Date(s) Collected 90 TH percentile Action Level MCLG # of sites sampled # of sites above Action Level Possible Source of Contamination Lead (ppm) 9/3/2020 0.0023mg/L 0.015mg/L 0 30 0 Corrosion of household plumbing systems; erosion of natural deposits Copper (ppm) 9/3/2020 0.208mg/L 1.3mg/L 1.3 30 0 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives

 About Lead: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-Our system is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
+Our system is responsible for providing high quality drinking water but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://www/epa/gov/safewater/lead.

-School testing: The OB Elementary, MVHS and MV Community Services preschools were all tested for Lead and Copper during July and September.
+School testing: The OB Elementary, MVHS and MV Community Services preschools were all tested for Lead and Copper during September.

-ALL schools were negative for lead.
-All Copper results were well under the Action Level of 1.3mg/l..
-Results were as follows: OB Elementary 0.004 and 0.416mg/l..
-MVHS results were 0.088 and 0.425 mg/l.
-The MV Community Services preschool results were 0.129 and 0.223 mg/l.
+Lead Action Level is 0.15mg/L. ALL schools were negative for lead.
+MVCS (faculty sink) lead was .014mg/L. Action Level for Copper is 1.3mg/L. Copper results were as follows: OB Elementary 0.565 and 0.175mg/l.
+MVRHS results were 0.330 and 0.135 mg/l.
+The MV Community Services preschool results were 0.295 and 0.213 mg/l.

 Unregulated contaminants are those for which there are no established drinking water standards.
 The purpose of unregulated contaminant testing is to assist regulatory agencies in determining their occurrence in drinking water and whether future regulation is warranted.
-In an attempt to further their research and establish a better understanding of unregulated substances, the OBWD participated in the E.P.A program for "Unregulated Contaminant Monitoring Rule 3".
+In an attempt to further their research and establish a better understanding of unregulated substances, the OBWD continues to participate in the E.P.A program for "Unregulated Contaminant Monitoring".